py5coding/py5book/content/osx_users.md

         get_ipython().run_line_magic('gui', 'osx')
 ```

-The `%osx gui` magic will enable OSX Cocoa event loop integration.
+The `%gui osx` magic will enable macOS Cocoa event loop integration.
 Use of this
 magic is not unique to py5; it is also used for other Python applications that
 open interactive windows.
 It instructs Jupyter's Python kernel to share the main
 thread with the window.
-On OSX, all GUIs are required to run on the main thread.
+On macOS, all GUIs are required to run on the main thread.
 The Python kernel, however, also needs to use the main thread to execute cells.
 Therefore, the main thread must be shared.

 To see an example demonstrating the consequences of this sharing, try running
-the following Sketch on OSX:
+the following Sketch on macOS:

 ```python
 import time